manoa-grindz/manoa-grindz.github.io/README.md

-+# manoa-grindz.github.io
+# manoa-grindz

-+Food directory for the UH Manoa campus
+Food directory for the UH Manoa campus